MicrosoftDocs/learn/learn-pr/azure/govern-sql-server-with-microsoft-purview/includes/govern-manage-data-sql-server.md

 When you configure security, store the SQL login password in *Azure Key Vault*, a cloud service that helps securely store secrets.
 Ensure that Azure Key Vault is connected to your Microsoft Purview account.

-Establish connectivity with an on-premises network by using either a virtual private network (VPN) or **Azure ExpressRoute.** For higher security configuration, consider setting up an Microsoft Purview portal private endpoint to enable connectivity with a private link to Microsoft Purview Studio.
+Establish connectivity with an on-premises network by using either a virtual private network (VPN) or **Azure ExpressRoute.** For higher security configuration, consider setting up an Microsoft Purview portal private endpoint to enable connectivity with a private link to Microsoft Purview Governance Portal.
 You can also enable connectivity to the on-premises SQL server through the public endpoint.

 ## Create and manage self-hosted integration runtime